Top 100 Content Marketing Question: How can content subtly sell content marketing?

 Your tribe may or may not know what is “content” or what is “marketing.”
 Yet they want to be informed and entertained about their passion.

-- Farmers read The Furrow to run their business better.
+- Farmers read The Furrow to run their businesses better.

 - Travelers and foodies love the Michelin Guide.

 - People aspire to get their name into the Guinness Book of World Records.